-Through the Food Security Project, workshops will be provided on money management, budget friendly meals, and other ways to educate students in need.
+Through the Food Security Project, workshops are provided on money management, budget friendly meals, and other ways to educate students in need.

-In addition, the program will assist students who are food insecure with understanding the eligibility requirements and registration process for CalFresh, WIC, and other resources that are available to them.
+In addition, the program will assist students with understanding the eligibility requirements and registration process for CalFresh, WIC, and other resources that are available to them.

 University Dining Hall Complimentary Meals